Self (magazine)

-Self is an American online magazine for women that specializes in health, beauty, and style.
-Part of Condé Nast, its print edition had a circulation of 1,515,880 and a total audience of 5,282,000 readers, according to its corporate media kit in 2013.Self is based in the Condé Nast U.S. headquarters at 1 World Trade Center in New York, NY.
+Self (stylized in all caps) is an American online magazine for women that specializes in health, beauty, and style.
+Part of Condé Nast, its print edition had a circulation of 1,515,880 and a total audience of 5,282,000 readers, according to its corporate media kit in 2013.
+Self is based in the Condé Nast U.S. headquarters at 1 World Trade Center in New York, NY.
 In February 2017 the magazine became an online publication.